ethanlee515/crypto-research-notes/CKKS-game-hops.md

 def RLWE1::main():
 	samples = list()
-	s <- random small poly
+	s <$- random small poly
 	for i in range(qs):
-		alpha <- uniformly random poly
+		alpha <$- uniformly random poly
-		beta <- uniformly random poly
+		beta <$- uniformly random poly
 		samples.append(beta, alpha)
 	b <- Distinguisher.main(samples)
 	return b
 ```
 There exists a standard simple reduction from this version to the version above.
 That is, for all adversary `A` there exists a reduction `R(A)` so that
-`|RLWE0(A)::main() - RLWE1(A)::main()| / 2 = RLWE(R(A))::main() - 1/2`.
+`|Pr[RLWE0(A)] - Pr[RLWE1(A)]| / 2 = Pr[RLWE(R(A))] - 1/2`.
+(By abuse of notation, we write `Pr[G]` for the probability that the adversary wins the game `Pr[true <- G::main()]`,
+where the probability is taken over all randomness generated during the runtime.)

-We additionally need a "correlated" version for RLWE, where one runs `qc` instances of RLWE run in parallel,
+We additionally need a "correlated" version for RLWE, where one runs `qc` instances of RLWE in parallel,
 each with their own secret `s_i`.
-Moreover, the samples are correlated in that the `j`-th sample have the same `alpha_j` across all instances.
+Moreover, the samples are correlated in that the `j`-th sample across all instances have the same `alpha_j`.
-Roughly speaking, this is to address that the encryptions of different messages share the same public key.
+Roughly speaking, this is to address that encryptions of different messages share the same public key.
-I can throw together a proof that things are still hard to break, up to losing a factor of `qc`.
+I can throw together a proof that it is still hard to break, up to losing a factor of `qc`.
-There could be a better proof out there with a tighter bound.
+There might be a better proof out there with a tighter bound.

 ```
 // a collection of samples (betas, alpha), one beta from each RLWE instance